Superimposed Cross-Pilots: Addressing Fractional Shifts in DoA-Aided OTFS: System Model

 \section{System Model}

 The scenario includes a single-antenna \gls{TX} and a multi-antenna \gls{RX} equipped with a \gls{ULA} with $N_r$ receiving antennas and working at carrier frequency $f_c$.
 The \gls{TX} sends to the \gls{RX} an \gls{OTFS} frame including $M$ delay bins and $N$ Doppler bins.
 Therefore, the \gls{OTFS} transmit signal is made of $M$ subcarriers with spacing $\Delta f=1/T$, where $T$ is the symbol duration, and $N$ time slots.
 Thus, the signal bandwidth is $B=M\Delta f$.
 The \gls{TX} adopts \gls{CP}-\gls{OTFS}, meaning that each block of the transmit \gls{OTFS} frame is preceded by a \gls{CP} with duration $T_{PC}>\sigma_\tau$ to prevent \gls{ISI}, where $\sigma_\tau$ is the channel delay spread.
 Hence, the overall symbol duration is $T'=T_{CP}+T$ and the frame duration is $T_f=NT'$.
+The system model is depicted in Figure \ref{fig:system_model}, illustrating the \gls{TX} and \gls{DoA}-aided \gls{RX} processing chains.